Integration: The way forward for Office 365 Migration

 If you’re looking at running a single project to migrate both, in most cases you’ll need to run two schedules using completely different software for each.
 In most cases, you’ll need to talk to at least two vendors or ask a live mail product vendor if they can also supply somebody else’s archive migration tool (or vice versa).
 The other option is to bring in a consulting firm to address the issue.
 However, this is often a very expensive option.

 The methodology of moving a live mailbox, versus moving an archive, is quite different.
 For live mailboxes, we have to ensure we use methodologies that will avoid having to reconfigure the Outlook client.
 For Archive Migrations we don’t have this issue, however, the size is so large other migration methodologies are needed.

 If you’re planning a migration project, ask your software vendor for a proof-of-concept in your environment.
-You should test BOTH the live mailbox migration, and the archive migration.
-We’re confident that QUADROtech’s Time to Pilot Completion (TTPC) and Time to First Item (TTFI) in a live migration are the best you’ll find.
+You should test BOTH the live mailbox migration and archive migration.
+We’re confident that Quadrotech’s Time to Pilot Completion (TTPC) and Time to First Item (TTFI) in our email archive migration software are the best you’ll find.